Rudder: History of the rudder

 Generally, a rudder is "part of the steering apparatus of a boat or ship that is fastened outside the hull, " denoting all types of oars, paddles, and rudders.
 More specifically, the steering gear of ancient vessels can be classified into side-rudders and stern-mounted rudders, depending on their location on the ship.
 A third term, steering oar, can denote both types.
 In a Mediterranean context, side-rudders are more specifically called quarter-rudders as the later term designates more exactly where the rudder was mounted.
 Stern-mounted rudders are uniformly suspended at the back of the ship in a central position.

 Although some (Note: Lawrence Mott in his comprehensive treatment of the history of the rudder, Timothy Runyan, the Encyclopædia Britannica, and The Concise Oxford Dictionary of English Etymology) classify a steering oar as a rudder, others (Note: Joseph Needham, Lefèbre des Noëttes, K.S.
 Tom, Chung Chee Kit, S.A.M.
 Adshead, John K. Fairbank, Merle Goldman, Frank Ross, and Leo Block.) argue that the steering oar used in ancient Egypt and Rome was not a true rudder and define only the stern-mounted rudder used in ancient Han dynasty China as a true rudder.
 The steering oar can interfere with the handling of the sails (limiting any potential for long ocean-going voyages) while it was fit more for small vessels on narrow, rapid-water transport; the rudder did not disturb the handling of the sails, took less energy to operate by its helmsman, was better fit for larger vessels on ocean-going travel, and first appeared in ancient China during the 1st century AD.
 In regards to the ancient Phoenician (1550-300 BC) use of the steering oar without a rudder in the Mediterranean, Leo Block (2003) writes:

 A single sail tends to turn a vessel in an upwind or downwind direction, and rudder action is required to steer a straight course.
 A steering oar was used at this time because the rudder had not yet been invented.
 With a single sail, frequent movement of the steering oar was required to steer a straight course; this slowed down the vessel because a steering oar (or rudder) course correction acts as a brake.
 The second sail, located forward, could be trimmed to offset the turning tendency of the mainsail and minimize the need for course corrections by the steering oar, which would have substantially improved sail performance.

-The steering oar or steering board is an oversized oar or board to control the direction of a ship or other watercraft before the invention of the rudder.
-It is normally attached to the starboard side in larger vessels, though in smaller ones it is rarely if ever, attached.
+Before the invention of the rudder, oversized oars called steering oars, or boards called steering boards, were used to control the direction of a ship or other watercraft.
+These are normally attached to the starboard side in larger vessels, though in smaller ones it is rarely if ever, attached.